ASGCOPS/dicos_document/docs/source/dicos_job_submission.rst

 DiCOS Queues
 ^^^^^^^^^^^^^^^^^^^

-Currently (after 7/13, 2022), DiCOS job submission only support for batch GPU jobs.
+As of 7/13, 2022, DiCOS job submission only support for batch GPU jobs.
 The available DiCOS queues could be found in the table below:

 .. list-table::